kAIto47802/notist/docs/index.rst

 🛠️ Easy Integration with Simple API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can use the :func:`~notifystate.watch` helper either as a function decorator or as a context manager around a block of code:
+You can use the :func:`~notifystate._core.watch` helper either as a function decorator or as a context manager around a block of code:

-**As a decorator:**
+**Use as a decorator to monitor a function:**

 .. code-block:: python